Royal Observer Corps: Preparation

 At the end of September 1938 the political crisis which culminated in the Munich Agreement had led to the Observer Corps being mobilised for a week.
 This highlighted organisational and technical shortcomings, and provided the impetus for the development of solutions to resolve these.
 A series of exercises held throughout 1939 provided opportunities for the fine tuning of improvements made to command and control functions.

 At this time the only uniform items issued to Observer Corps personnel were steel helmets bearing the stencilled letters 'O C', together with blue/white (vertically striped) armbands bearing the same.
 Both items of equipment were similar in style to those issued to members of the civil defence emergency services, including the Auxiliary Fire Service ('AFS') and Air Raid Precautions ('ARP').
 The initial batch of helmets issued to Observer Corps members were the same as those issued to Police forces; black in colour with the word 'POLICE' stencilled in white.
-(This led some Observer Corps members to simply scratch off the stencilled letters P, L, I, and E, to leave letters O and C remaining).
+(This led some Observer Corps members to simply scratch off the stencilled letters P, L, I, and E, to leave letters O and C remaining as one can see in the photograph below).

-Observation post made from 'wriggly tin' sheets and sandbags.
+Observation post made from 'wriggly tin'.

 High quality Royal Navy-issue binoculars were issued to observers, whose observation posts often consisted of a wooden garden shed located next to a telegraph pole, this arrangement enabling a telecommunications link to be established with a control centre, often via a manual switchboard at local telephone exchange.
-These 'garden shed' style observation posts were eventually replaced by more substantial brick structures, protected by sandbags, which due to their often having been constructed by Observer Corps personnel themselves meant that no two posts were identical.
+These 'garden shed' style observation posts were eventually replaced by more substantial brick structures, protected by sandbags, which due to their often having been constructed by Observer Corps personnel themselves resulting in no two observation posts being identical.

 Observation posts were located in open playing fields, hilltops or cliff edges and, particularly in urban areas, on the rooftops of public buildings and factories.
-Purpose-built observation posts introduced later were usually two-storey structures, constructed of brick or concrete with an open-topped observation platform above a small crew rest area.
+Purpose-built observation posts introduced later were usually two-storey structures, constructed of brick or concrete, with an open-topped observation platform situated above a small crew rest area.